getnamo/Llama-Unreal/README.md

   - `PathToModel` - where you .gguf is placed.
 If path begins with a . it's considered relative to Saved/Models path, otherwise it's an absolute path.
   - `SystemPrompt` - this will be autoinserted on load by default
   - `MaxContextLength` - this should match your model, default is 4096
   - `GPULayers` - how many layers to offload to GPU.
-Specifying more layers than the model needs, works fine, e.g. use 99 if you want all of them to be offloaded for various practical model sizes.
+Specifying more layers than the model needs works fine, e.g. use 99 if you want all of them to be offloaded for various practical model sizes.
 NB: Typically an 8B model will have about 33 layers.
+Loading more layers will eat up more VRAM, fitting the entire model inside of your target GPU will greatly increase generation speed.

 3) Call [`LoadModel`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L78).
 Consider listening to the [`OnModelLoaded`](https://github.com/getnamo/Llama-Unreal/blob/ae243df80150b94219911f8a9f36012373336dd9/Source/LlamaCore/Public/LlamaComponent.h#L54) callback to deal with post loading operations.